Discrete-to-continuum crystalline curvature flows: Introduction

 where $\sd^{k}_{\e,h}$ denotes a suitable signed $\po$-distance function to $E^k_{\e,h}$ defined on $\ez$.
 (Actually, the energy in~\eqref{def u_k intro} is infinite and we rather consider the Euler-Lagrange equation of the problem.)
 Then, one sets $E^{k+1}_{\e,h}:=\{u^{k+1}_{\e,h}\le 0\}.$

 The idea is to study the asymptotic behaviour of the discrete evolutions $E^{k}_{\e,h}$ as both $\e,h\to 0$.
-Notice that a similar analysis has been performed in \cite{BraGelNov} in the planar case, for $\phi=\|\cdot\|_1$ and $\sd^k_{\e,h}$ the continuous signed distance function from the discrete sets $E^{k}_{\e,h}$ restricted to the lattice $\ez$, see also \cite{BraCicYip,BraSci,BraSol,MalNov,Sci} for further related results.
+A similar analysis has been performed in \cite{BraGelNov}, in the planar case, for $\phi=\|\cdot\|_1$ and $\sd^k_{\e,h}$ the continuous signed distance function from the discrete sets $E^{k}_{\e,h}$ restricted to the lattice $\ez$, see also \cite{MisiatsYip16,BraCicYip,BraSci,BraSol,MalNov,Sci} for further related results.
 With this choice, if $\e\gg h$ it is easy to see that the dissipation-like term in \eqref{def u_k intro}

 forces the functions $u^k_{\e,h}$ to be constant as $k$ varies, therefore producing \textit{pinning} on the moving interfaces.
 Moreover, when the two scales $\e,h$ are going to zero at the same speed it is shown in \cite{BraGelNov} that a direct implementation of the standard scheme with the choice above for the distance, introduces a systematic error of order $\e=h$ at each step, which accumulates and produces a drift in the limiting evolution.
 As a result, low curvature shapes remain pinned, while sets with higher curvature evolve with a law which is a nonlinear modification of the crystalline curvature flow~\eqref{evol law}.
-Thus, the evolution law \eqref{evol law} can be approximated with the scheme of \cite{BraGelNov} only if $\e\ll h$.
+Thus, the evolution law \eqref{evol law} can be approximated with the scheme of \cite{BraGelNov} only if $\e\ll h$. {In \cite{MisiatsYip16}, similar results are derived, still in dimension 2, for the isotropic (Euclidean) mean curvature flow.}

 We show in our main result, Theorem~\ref{themthm}, that with a new appropriate definition of the distance $\sd^k_{\e,h}$, we can recover in the limit $\e,h\to 0$ the actual distributional solution to \eqref{evol law} for every initial set $E_0\subseteq \R^N$, for every purely crystalline anisotropy $\phi$ of the form~\eqref{def phi} with rational coefficients, in any dimension and irrespective of relative size of the space- and time-steps.
 In fact, the assumption of the rational character of $\beta$ can be removed in the regime $\e\leq O(h)$.
 To the best of our knowledge this is the first general rigorous convergence result for a fully discrete scheme without restrictions on the dimension, on the initial sets and in which the spatial mesh is allowed to be of the same order or even coarser than the time step.